- Religion and Philosophy»

 The first three have pagan names associated with false deities in the scriptures.

-Molag Bal, God of Schemes, the King of Rape, the Harvester of Souls, the Lord of Brutality, and the Prince of Rage.
+Molag BAAL, God of Schemes, the King of Rape, the Harvester of Souls, the Lord of Brutality, and the Prince of Rage.

 Mehrunes DAGON, Daedric Prince of Destruction, Change, Revolution, Energy, and Ambition.